toliaqat/xenon-wiki/REST-API.md

 from changes to state, either due to (i) external HTTP methods or (ii) background periodic tasks.

-Please also review the [service design patterns](service-design-patterns).
+Please also review the [service design patterns](./service-design-patterns).

 ## REST Actions (HTTP Verb mapping)

-Review    the     [verb    semantics     section    in     the    design page](./dcp-Programming-Model#verb-semantics-and-associated-actions)  on how  Xenon maps  the well  known HTTP  verbs to  service state  update and lifecycle actions.
+Review    the     [verb    semantics     section    in     the    design page](./Programming-Model#verb-semantics-and-associated-actions)  on how  Xenon maps  the well  known HTTP  verbs to  service state  update and lifecycle actions.